heron-uk/HERON-UK-ConceptCounts/README.md

 2.  **Open the R Project**

-    -   Navigate to the `HERON-UK-ConceptCounts` folder and open the project file `HERON-UK-ConceptCounts.Rproj` in RStudio.
+    -   Navigate to the `ConceptCounts` folder and open the project file `ConceptCounts.Rproj` in RStudio.
     -   You should see the project name in the top-right corner of your RStudio session.

 3.  **Run the Analysis Code**